How does violence affect children?

-Latest Unicef data shows staggering levels of violence against children.
+Our latest data shows staggering levels of violence against children.
 Every year nearly a billion children worldwide are regularly subjected to physical punishment by their caregivers.
 And approximately one in 10 girls under the age of 20, or 120 million girls worldwide, have experienced sexual violence.

-Our report, “Children in Danger”, reveals that physical, sexual and emotional abuse is widespread, with millions of children unsafe in their homes, schools and communities.
+Our report, Children in Danger, reveals that physical, sexual and emotional abuse is widespread, with millions of children unsafe in their homes, schools and communities.